Energy providers such as British Gas and EDF use our fear of losing heating or hot water to jack up prices of boiler breakdown cover.

 You won't be able to claim for the first 14 to 30 days

 Almost all plans include an initial no-claims period, which varies from 14 to 30 days.
 It's not unreasonable, it stops people signing up to plans on the day their boiler breaks down.
-In addition, some providers prevent you from claiming between May and September, limiting your claims to the autumn and winter.

 Before you start looking for insurers, one big fact is utterly vital.